 Deputy Dean of ACI, (Research), Kene Igweonu

 Head of Department, Visual Arts: Bharain Mac an Bhreithiun

 Our curatorial and archival activities include important collections of computer arts materials and UK animation, home decoration and furnishing.
+The design research in the ACI Faculty is linked to MODA, Museum of Domestic Design and Architecture.
 The history of ADRI reaches back through several decades of ground-breaking cultural criticism.

-We have a vibrant community of over 40 postgraduate research students pursuing a range of projects in the history, practice and theory of art and design.
-Students are encouraged to work collaboratively, and we currently have projects with the ICA, MoDA, National Maritime Museum, Sir John Soane's Museum and Tate.
+In Visual Arts and Design Departments have a vibrant community of over 30 postgraduate research students pursuing a range of projects in the history, practice and theory of art and design.

 ADRI has ten research clusters that reflect our academics’ diverse interests: Art Practice as Investigation; Community Practices; Design and Urban Cultures; Diaspora, Difference and Other Cultures; Electronic and Digital Arts; CREATE/Feminisms; I:F (Interiors: Fashion); Material History, Science Fiction and Visual Culture and Curating.